Welcome to Millbrook

 The master plan for restoring our park and revitalizing the Mill Pond was carefully designed, reviewed and approved by the community, the Army Corps of Engineers, the Massachusetts Department of Environmental Protection, and our Rockport Conservation Commission.
 In 2016 work began to revitalize the Mill and Frog ponds.
 About 3,350 tons of sediment were dredged and 5,000 square feet of encroaching cattails removed.

 In Spring 2019 we planted new trees, shrubs, other plants and grasses.
-Thanks to an anonymous donor, a Native Shade Garden was created in the space between Lura's Steps, King St. and the Frog Pond, in memory of Barbara W. Beyea (1920-2016) of Rockport.
+Thanks to the late Adah Markeran anonymous donor, a Native Shade Garden was created in the space between Lura's Steps, King St. and the Frog Pond, in memory of Barbara W. Beyea (1920-2016) of Rockport.
 We've also installed an electric system for the park for use during festivals and fairs, and a watering system for use with gardens in the Meadow.
-There are three new gardens created by by the Rockport Garden Club.
-Thanks to private donations we have a new playground , and our new local granite addition: Millie the Millbrook Whale.
+There are three new gardens created by the Rockport Garden Club.
+Thanks to private donations we have a new playground , our new local granite addition, Millie the Millbrook Whale, and a long stone sitting wall beneath the dam.

 Millbrook Meadow Committee and Millbrook Meadow Conservancy